Chapter 9 : Love rule #9

 It was dark outside when I woke next, and Dad appeared unchanged.
 A small note was propped on his bedside table.

-Rose, gone home for a shower and dinner.
-You have next week off school so don’t worry about classes.
+I've gone home for a shower and dinner.
+You have another week off school so don’t worry about classes.
 Hugo is with me.
 I’ll bring some clothes for you.
 Love Mum.

 I crumpled the note and threw it away.
 Standing up with a stretch, I realised how quiet the ward was, and how incredibly, painfully hungry I was.
 My stomach was cramped and my head was spinning.